 Creating Source Code Using Live Templates

-Live templates are ReSharper's far more intelligent version of Visual Studio's code snippets.
-Unlike code snippets, ReSharper's templates can predict from the context, which variables, fields, and types can be used.
-In most cases you do not need to type anything yourself.
-Just choose from a list of suggested values.
+Live templates are JetBrains Rider's far more intelligent version of Visual Studio's code snippets.
+Unlike code snippets, JetBrains Rider's templates can predict from the context, which variables, fields, and types can be used.
+In most cases you do not need to type anything yourself — just choose from a list of suggested values.

 To create a code fragment using live template

-Several examples that show how live templates are commonly applied are listed below.
+Below are several examples that show how live templates are commonly applied.

 - Applying a template with a shortcut